 User Experience, or UX, is a notion that we see more and more often in our lives.
 UX and UX Design, in particular, is a key issue in developing websites, mobile applications and... frankly, everything else.
-To explain it in simple terms, UX Design is about designing GOOD user experiences, and by saying that I think about such designs that have a positive impact on the general objectives of a given project, such as sales growth, acquisition of new customers or building a positive brand image.
+To explain it in simple terms, UX Design is about designing GOOD user experiences.
+By saying that I think about such designs that have a positive impact on the general objectives of a given project, such as: sales growth, acquisition of new customers or building a positive brand image.

 UX design is a process that complements visual design and coding.
 I dare say a well-designed UX is the foundation of most successful online platforms.

 The activities pertaining to UX comprise analyses, building and measuring the results, checking the solutions, making the required changes and other aspects.
 The first stage of building a website is determining its goals and objectives.
 For example, when building an online store, we want good sales figures.
 In the same vein, a blog is supposed to reach the largest possible audience.
 Defining these assumptions forms a basis for the construction of a website architecture.
 Taking these assumptions into consideration, one needs to choose the number and character of the subpages, the layout of all graphic elements and design users’ activities.

 UX design is all about asking questions and finding solutions to all doubts and concerns that come up.
 How do we make logging in easier?
 How do we encourage users to create accounts?
 How do we make sure that customers read our offers?
 How do we design a website in such a way that our users will like it and recommend it to their friends?
 How do we avoid disappointment, frustration and other unnecessary emotions connected with maintaining a website?
 These are only some of the questions that the UX design team will need to answer.